 Understanding E-Commerce Shipping: Software, Services, and Solutions

-The world of e-commerce is vast, complicated, confusing, and filled with solutions that don’t, on the surface, appear to be all that different.
+The world of e-commerce is vast, complicated, confusing, and filled with shipping solutions that don’t, on the surface, appear to be all that different.
 Managing your distribution channels requires enormous amounts of information that aren’t exactly easy to come by.
 Yet, ignoring your logistics networks will only raise your overhead – often needlessly.
-Between software solutions, shipping options, and third-party fulfillment firms, the options available for optimization are about as complicated as the problems they seek to solve.
+Between E-commerce shipping software options, shipping strategies, and third-party fulfillment firms, the options available for optimization are about as complicated as the problems they seek to solve.

 What Is E-Commerce Shipping?